 The primary intention of this subject is to provide a challenging and relevant course to cover the Northern Ireland Core Syllabus at Key Stage 4.
 The core syllabus recommends the study of two main areas:

 - 1. The Revelation of God and the Christian Church - 2.
-Philosophy of Religion and evaluate issues of worship, symbolism, sacraments and the role of the Church in contemporary society.
+Philosophy of Religion

 The Revelation of God and the Christian Church